Accredited by the Commission on Collegiate Nursing Education.

 Consideration of Applications - Completed applications to the nurse educator area will be considered by the School of Nursing on a space available basis throughout the year.
 Students applying for the nurse educator area may take graduate courses in nursing prior to official admission to the graduate nursing program.
 Completed applications to the family nurse practitioner area will be considered by the School of Nursing on or around September 15 for the spring semester and on or around February 15 for the summer or fall semesters.
-Admission to the family nurse practitioner area is competitive based on one’s undergraduate grade point average from the last earned undergraduate degree.
+Admission to the family nurse practitioner area is competitive based on one’s undergraduate nursing grade point average, as well as years of experience as an RN.
+Preference will be given to UCM School of Nursing Alumni.
 Students applying for the family nurse practitioner area may not take graduate classes in nursing prior to official admission to the graduate nursing program.

 Notification of Status - Admission to the School of Nursing may be approved, deferred, or rejected.
 If admission is approved, the applicant will receive an email and additional acceptance forms that must be submitted to complete the admission to the graduate nursing program.
 Applicants whose admission is deferred or rejected will be notified by email.